dee2314/Codewars/README.md

 ## Lessons Learned:

-"I've understood that complex problems often come with multiple potential solutions.
-Embracing humility, I see myself as a lifelong learner, always open to a multitude of solutions on my continuous journey."
+I've understood that complex problems often come with multiple potential solutions.
+Embracing humility, I see myself as a lifelong learner, always open to a multitude of solutions on my continuous journey.